 A Sermon on Ephesians 2:13Read more

 Everyone has a past.
-It is often painful to look back on our lives.
-We see the suffering our sin has caused others and how it offends a holy and righteous God.
-But if we are to recognize God’s power in salvation “looking back” is an important ingredient.
-The other ingredient, says Dr. Martyn Lloyd-Jones, is to consider our current position because of God’s power.
-The apostle Paul remarkably does this with just one word.
-He does it with the word: but.
-This word brings relief to the believer in Christ.
-This word points to the utter contrast between the old life and the new life in Christ.
+It is often painful to look back on one’s life and see the suffering their sin caused others and how it offends a holy and righteous God.
+But if one recognizes God’s power in salvation, “looking back” is an important ingredient.
+In this sermon on Ephesians 2:13 titled “Made Nigh.”
+Dr. Martyn Lloyd-Jones states that the other ingredient to consider is the Christian’s current position because of God’s power.
+The apostle Paul remarkably does this with just one word: “but.”
+This word brings relief to the believer in Christ and points to the utter contrast between the old life and the new life in Christ.
 It also points to the separation between the believer and the unbeliever.
-Lloyd-Jones explores this contrast by looking at the details of the New Covenant.
-We must not think that the absolute nature of the contrast is only true for those who were “really” bad before Christ.
-No, the difference between a Christian and a non-Christian is an absolute difference whether you grew up in a respectable environment or the gutters of life.
-Listen as Dr. Lloyd-Jones takes a close look at the remarkable promises of the New Covenant.
+Dr. Lloyd-Jones explores this contrast by looking at the details of the new covenant.
+One must not think that the absolute nature of the contrast is only true for those who were “really” bad before Christ.
+The difference between a Christian and a non-Christian is an absolute difference, whether one grew up in a respectable environment or the gutters of life.
+Listen as Dr. Lloyd-Jones takes a close look at the remarkable promises of the new covenant.

 Additional Scripture Translations

 13But now in Christ Jesus you who previously were far away have been brought near by the blood of Christ.

 13But now in Christ Jesus ye who sometimes were far off are made nigh by the blood of Christ.